Reservoir (Vic.)

 Employment performance in Reservoir has been below expectations when compared to most other areas nationally

-Reservoir's workforce is well-educated with notable representation in essential services sectors.
-The unemployment rate was 5.0% in the past year, with an estimated employment growth of 0.9%.
+Reservoir's workforce is well-educated with significant representation in essential services sectors.
+The unemployment rate was 5.0% as of an unspecified past year.
+Employment growth during this period was estimated at 0.8%.

 Frequently Asked Questions - Employment